Matthew Cox | Inside True Crime Podcast - Will Trump Go to Jail Is America Too Woke

 Maybe that's part of you.

-Yeah, and some of them are misdemeanors, but they don't, they don't want to count the misdemeanors.
+Yeah, and some of them are misdemeanors.

-They really want you to know the, because misdemeanors can't go to prison.
+They really want you to know the felt.

-So what they do is, the numbers are skewed.
+So what they do is the numbers are skewed.

-It's a, it's a government skewing.
+It's a government skewing.

 I read this in a book.